whichllm — Browse and compare AI model specs and pricing

 Inspired by a Chinese buying guide from 鸭哥 AI 手记 / Superlinear Academy.
 This whichllm page is original commentary focused on model procurement decisions, not a translation or republication.

-• Check privacy terms first when prompts include customer data, private code, or internal documents.
-The cheapest channel may be the wrong channel.
+• Check privacy terms before price when prompts include customer data, private code, or internal documents.

 Best buying channel by workload